sj19217/CS-Coursework/Compiler/process.md

   replacement, then restarting the search.
 * Programmed this and made REPL at end, but it had no effect (git: da26fca)
 * Some fiddling later, the include statement is added in.
 Also changed to mean that any number of includes should work.
+* Wrote an initial attempt at the #define management and made define.c to test it